 When You Accept Your Flaws, No One Can Use Them Against You

-If we know and accept our flaws then no one use them against us.
-When we accept them as part of us they will make us stronger.
+If you know and accept your flaws then no one will be able to use them against you.
+When you accept them as part of you they can make you stronger.

 Everybody has flaws.
 No one on this planet is absolutely perfect.

-Being able to see our own flaws and accept them will not only help us to respect others, but will also prevent others from using our flaws against us.
+Being able to see your own flaws and accept them will not only help you respect others, but will also prevent others from using your flaws against you.

 Many of us spend half our lives trying to hide our imperfections with clothes or makeup.

 We describe these imperfections as “annoying flaws.”
-In reality, they’re capable of plummeting our self-esteem.
-However, they’re nothing more than aspects that define us as a person and which we should accept as soon as possible.
+In reality, they’re capable of pummeling your self-esteem.
+However, they’re nothing more than aspects that define you as a person and which you should accept as soon as possible.

 Being a little overweight, having a crooked nose, having breasts that are too small or too large, or suffering from male-pattern baldness are not real flaws.

-Instead, real flaws are a lack of understanding and respect, criticism, selfishness or aggression.
+Some examples real flaws are a lack of understanding and respect, criticism, selfishness, and aggression.
 These are what we should all strive to change about ourselves.

 We invite you to reflect on this.